arcology-network/examples/ds-token/README.md

 - Replace the global variables `totalSupply` and `allowance` with a commutative `uint256` from the `concurrentlib`.
 - The `mint` and `burn` operate on the `totalSupply` by call `add` and `sub` on the `totalSupply`, instead of directly modifying it.

-The new implementation allows processing of concurrent calls to the same functions of the contract.
+>> :bulb: The new implementation allows processing of concurrent calls to the same functions of the contract.
 For example, the `mint` and the`burn` function can be called by multiple users at the same time without any problem.

 ## Clone the Repository